 Age range of kids who will be attending our main stage performance of “The Royal Granny and her Royal Ruby Shoes,” Middlesex’s fourth production in our series of plays for children.
 Children and adults alike are welcome January 7 and 8.

 Music groups performing at Parents’ Weekend in October: The Small Chorus, The Chamber Ensemble, and the Jazz Orchestra.

 Alumna performing the lead role in “The Veil,” the newest production in London’s prestigious National Theater.
 Good luck, Mary Mallen.

 Number of impromptu rock band performances, trips to the Museum of Fine Arts, and a cappella jams that will spontaneously spawn this semester.
 Sometimes art isn’t planned at Middlesex…it just happens.

-Written by Anonymous on October 4th 2011
+Written by Anonymous (not verified) on October 4th 2011